EidolonHost/space-personal/README.md

 4.DHCPD failed to start

  This is expected (sort of).
 You should see DHCPD start normally after you add an IP range.
 If that doesn't happen, `dnsmasq` is likely running on that port.
 Kill it with `pkill dnsmasq` and then try `service dhcpd start`.

+ Update: It appears that `dhcpd` is properly installed but isn't configured, nor detected as running due to it not being configured.
+Presumably we need to set up a default `dhcpd.conf` that works for Space-Personal in order for this to work properly.

 5.I'm seeing errors when I try to make a Linode/Droplet, or nothing is happening at all

  You probably forgot to input your API key, do that on `/settings`.
+Alternatively, Linode/Droplet support is badly broken and should not be used at this time just yet.

 6.Other stuff